Dip98/Lost/README.md

-The devolpment of this game is resumed.
+The devolpment of this game is resumed!

-YAAYYY!
-I figured out how to link a website with the game, so now you can just click the link! :D
+There are two bugs in the game so far.
+You can see both in the issues tab.
+If you know how to fix any then please let me know!